utmgdsc/dino-game/README.md

 # dino-game
-This is a work in progress game made by the UTM GDCS.
+This is a work in progress game made by the UTM GDSC.
 To start contributing please check the "issues" tab.